OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ### Network Framework

-`Network framework` was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") in 2018 and is a replacement to the Sockets API.
+The Network framework was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") in 2018 and is a replacement to the Sockets API.
 This low-level networking framework provides classes to send and receive data with built in dynamic networking, security and performance support.

 TLS 1.3 is enabled by default in Network framework, if the argument `using: .tls` is used.
 It is the preferred option over the legacy [Secure Transport](https://developer.apple.com/documentation/security/secure_transport "API Reference Secure Transport") framework.